taylo5jm/benchlingr/README.md

 # benchlingr
 ### Unofficial R Interface to the "Benchling Cloud R&D" Laboratory Information Management System (LIMS).

-Benchling is a laboratory information management system with a developer platform that is comprised of a Postgres database, an application programming interface (API), an "Events" system that is built on top of the AWS EventBridge service, as well as a Python software development kit (SDK). `benchlingr` is a R package that aims to make the developer platform accessible to data scientists
+Benchling is a laboratory information management system with a developer platform that is comprised of a Postgres database, an application programming interface (API), an "Events" system that is built on top of the AWS EventBridge service, as well as a Python software development kit (SDK). `benchlingr` is a R package that aims to make the developer platform accessible to data scientists.

 ### Installation